noamtcohen/Narma/README.md

 Maybe it would be a good idea to install the cli, just to make life easy:

       npm install -g karma-cli

+checkout test/test.js and app/weserver.js to see exapmles of what you can do.